Thionyl tetrafluoride

 Thionyl tetrafluoride, also known as sulfur tetrafluoride oxide, is an inorganic compound with the formula SOF4|auto=1.
 It is a colorless gas.

 The shape of the molecule is a distorted trigonal bipyramid, with the oxygen found on the equator.
 The atoms on the equator have shorter bond lengths than the fluorine atoms on the axis.
 In the gas-phase, the sulfur-oxygen bond is 1.409 Å. The S−F bond on the axis has length 1.596 Å and the S−F bond on the equator has length 1.539 Å. The angle between the equatorial fluorine atoms is 112.8°.
 The angle between axial fluorine and oxygen is 97.7°.
 The angle between oxygen and equatorial fluorine is 123.6° and between axial and equatorial fluorine is 85.7°.
 Slight variations of bonds lengths and angles has been observed in solid-state by X-ray analysis.
 The fluorine atoms only produce one NMR line, probably because they exchange positions.
 It is isoelectronic with phosphorus pentafluoride.

 Formation

 Thionyl fluoride reacting with fluorine gas can produce thionyl tetrafluoride.
 This was how the gas was first discovered by Moissan and Lebeau in 1902.
 They identified the formula by the pressure changes resulting from the reaction.
 Silver fluoride and platinum are capable of catalyzing the reaction.

-It can also be formed the reaction of silver difluoride with thionyl fluoride at 200 C, or by electrolyzing hydrogen fluoride with a solution of sulfur dioxide, which also made oxygen difluoride and sulfuryl fluoride.
+It can also be formed from the reaction of silver difluoride with thionyl fluoride at 200 C, or by electrolyzing hydrogen fluoride with a solution of sulfur dioxide, which also made oxygen difluoride and sulfuryl fluoride.
 Thionyl chloride or thionyl fluoride electrolyzed with hydrogen fluoride produced even more of the gas.